Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 The aim of this \namecref{subsubsec:flux_der_fire} is to prove the bounds on $\Gback(s)$ and $\Gfront(s)$ provided by the next lemma.
 The following additional technical hypothesis will be required for the bound on $\Gback(s)$:

 This hypothesis is satisfied as soon as the speed is close enough to $\barcescsup$.
-It ensures that the escape point $\yesc(s)$ remains ``more and more far away to the left'' with respect to the position $\initCut + \cCut\, s$ of the cut-off, when $s$ increases. \begin{lemma}[upper bounds on flux terms in the derivative of the firewall] There exists a positive quantity $K[u_0]$, depending only on $V$ and on the initial condition $u_0$ under consideration, such that for every nonnegative quantity $s$ the following estimates hold:
+It ensures that the escape point $\xiesc(s)$ remains ``more and more far away to the left'' with respect to the position $\initCut + \cCut\, s$ of the cut-off, as $s$ increases. \begin{lemma}[upper bounds on pollution terms in the derivative of the firewall] There exists a positive quantity $K[u_0]$, depending on $V$ and $m$ and the initial condition $u_0$ under consideration, such that for every nonnegative quantity $s$ the following estimates hold:

-\end{lemma} \begin{proof} First here are some considerations about the way the various parameters will be chosen for the relaxation scheme; according to these considerations, \cref{fig:pos_trav_fr} displays the expected position of the various relevant points in the travelling frame. \begin{itemize} \item The position $\xInit$ of the origin of the travelling frame at time $\tInit$ will always be chosen equal to the position $\xesc(\tInit)$ of the escape point at this time. \item The time $\tInit$ will be chosen very large, so that $\yHom(0)$ is very large, and $\yHom(s)\ge \yHom(0) - cs$ remains large for the values of $s$ under consideration. \item The initial position $\initCut$ of the cut-off will be chosen either equal to $0$, or large positive (thus in both cases nonnegative). \item The speed $c$ will be chosen close in the interval $(0,\barcescsup)$ and very close to the upper bound of this interval.
-As a consequence, the point $\yesc(s)$ (the ``escape point'' viewed in the travelling frame) is expected to remain, for most of values of $s$, and for sure for $s$ large, at the left of the ``cut-off'' point $\initCut + \cCut s$, since this cut-off point travels to the right at a definite nonzero speed $\cCut$ in the travelling frame. \end{itemize} These considerations lead us to bound the integrand $\psi(y,s)$ in the expression of $\Gback(s)$ and $\Gfront(s)$ by:
+\end{lemma} \begin{proof} First here are some considerations about the way the various parameters will be chosen for the relaxation scheme; according to these considerations, \cref{fig:pos_trav_fr} displays the expected positions of the various relevant points in the travelling frame. \begin{itemize} \item The position $\xInit$ of the origin of the travelling frame at time $\tInit$ will always be chosen equal to the position $\xesc(\tInit)$ of the escape point at this time. \item The time $\tInit$ will be chosen large, so that $\xiHom(0)$ is large positive, and $\xiHom(s)\ge \xiHom(0) - cs$ remains large positive for the values of $s$ under consideration. \item The initial position $\initCut$ of the cut-off will be chosen either equal to $0$, or large positive (thus in both cases nonnegative). \item The speed $c$ will be chosen close in the interval $(0,\barcescsup)$ and very close to the upper bound of this interval.
+As a consequence, the point $\xiesc(s)$ (the ``escape point'' viewed in the travelling frame) is expected to remain, for most of values of $s$, and for sure for $s$ large positive, at the left of the ``cut-off'' point $\initCut + \cCut s$, since this cut-off point travels to the right at a definite nonzero speed $\cCut$ in the travelling frame. \end{itemize} These considerations lead us to bound from above the integrand $\psi(\xi,s)$ in the expression of $\Gback(s)$ and $\Gfront(s)$ by the following quantity:

-First let us consider the quantity $\Gback(s)$.
-We are going to prove that this quantity approaches $0$ at an exponential rate when $s$ approaches $+\infty$.
-Our main asset for that is the term $- \kappa \, \cCut \, s$ in the upper bound of the integrand above.
-By explicit calculation,